ermouth/couchbox/README.md

 call lambda, that presumably sends emails (and we configured it to have an access to `this._email` extension to be able to act this way).

+Unrecognized requests (no matching rules) by default return `404`.
+However, if config key `couchbox/api_fallback` contains an URL, Couchbox proxies all unrecognized requests to the URL given.

 ### Request object

 The request object is CouchDB-styled, with minor differences.
 Request object